premgane/dotfiles/README.md

 ## Theme

-Use LaterThisEvening_modified.
+Use Gruvbox Dark to differentiate terminal windows from text editor windows.
 Use the custom font, size 14.

 # Git defaults